Background pattern

 50 ml

-1. Subsequently, remove the syringe from the filter and attach a new needle to the syringe containing the suspension.
-Clean the injection site of the bag with an alcohol-soaked cotton swab and inject the suspension from the syringe into the original bag containing the remaining 50 ml of solution for injection of sodium chloride 9 mg/ml (0.9%) (figure 4).
+1. Then remove the syringe from the filter and attach a new needle to the syringe containing the suspension.
+Clean the injection site of the sodium chloride 9 mg/ml (0.9%) injection solution bag with a cotton swab moistened with alcohol and inject the suspension from the syringe into the original bag containing the remaining 50 ml of sodium chloride 9 mg/ml (0.9%) injection solution (Figure 4).

 1. Add the patient's identification, time and date to the label of the bag containing the reconstituted and diluted liposomal suspension.